MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 https://www.bible.com/bible/59/JHN.3.16

 The Greek of the word world in Mark and John is the same in the Greek.
+The Greek word is _kosmos_ - Humanity as a whole
+If tje word was ethnē this would

 some might say, but oh I'm scared, I'm fearful, what if something happens, what if my friends reject me, what if, what if.